Tuesday, 10 March 2020

 'Better than you-know-who's and better for you!'
 Taster

-It'll save you money, provide high grade plant protein with little effort, use time productively and provide a tasty comforting meal.
+Baking beans from scratch saves money, provide high grade plant protein with little effort, use time productively and provide a variety of satisfying savoury comforting food.

 But the results - tender beans with just a touch of resistance - are lovely.
-The beans absorb the juices they're cooked in and are so satisfying, you'll cook them again and again.
+The Beans absorb the juices they're cooked in and can be served in so many differnt dishes.
 And, unlike tinned versions, levels of sugar are almost Nil.
 What's not to like?

 Boston Baked Beans - sweet & salty with an undercurrent of heat - are a classic American dish.
 67's version makes it more tomato-y and moderates the heat.
-The base recipe is Vegan but we've provided a great variation for carnivores and a less spicy kids' versions that can be further sweetened without sugar.
+The base recipe is Vegan but there's a variation for carnivores and a less spicy kids' version that is also a little sweeter without adding sugar.

 The beans freeze well.

-Cost: £3-4 (cut costs by making your own sun-blush tomato bombs)
+Cost: £3-4, less for vegetarian (cut costs by making your own sun-blush tomato bombs)

 Feeds: 6-8